-The concept of highest and best use is one of the fundamental principles that underlies real estate appraisal.
+The concept of highest and best use is one of the fundamental principles that underlie real estate appraisal.
 Highest and best use requires that the appraisal considers not just the current use of the property but also the potential value associated with alternative uses.
 The Appraisal Institute has four tests that appraisers can use in order to narrow down all of the alternatives to one highest and best use of the property.

 Four Tests for Highest and Best Use